Canada Booth Menu & Review: 2022 Epcot Food & Wine Festival

-The Canada Marketplace Booth at the Epcot International Food & Wine Festival celebrates its 20th anniversary!
-This post covers the Canada booth’s menu, along with my thoughts on this (what I think is) overrated booth.
+Canada is a booth at the 2022 Epcot International Food & Wine Festival serving favorites from Le Cellier, which is one of Walt Disney World’s most popular table service restaurants.
+This reviews the Canada Global Marketplace’s menu, shares cuisine photos, and my thoughts on this (what I think is) overrated booth.

 Here’s what you will find on the Canada marketplace booth’s food menu this year at Food & Wine Festival:

-Canadian cheddar cheese soup served with a pretzel roll – While Canada only has two items, it’s one of the most popular booths at the Epcot Food & Wine Festival, and that’s because both have cult-like followings among Disney fans.
-I think most Disney fans know whether this soup is their thing or not, but if you want my take…the soup is very good, but a bit overrated.
+I think most fans know whether this soup is their thing or not.
+If you want my take…the soup is very good, but a bit overrated.
 It’s rich, creamy and full of cheesy goodness, but not quite deserving of all the hype.
 Others with us noted that the portion size is smaller this year.
 Still highly recommended…unless you go on a 90-degree day, in which case why would you want soup?!

 If you’ve tried any of Canada’s items, what did you think?
 Favorites?
 Least favorites?
 What was and wasn’t worth it?
 Anything on the Canada booth menu you’re excited to try this year?
 Should we riot if Disney doesn’t bring back the BeaverTail next year? 😉 Hearing from you is half the fun, so please share your thoughts in the comments below!